JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 <!--Looking down the alley to where I rescued my Big Wheel from the sons of a drug dealer who lived in a shack behind this building in the 1970s.
 The alley has definitely been redone since the way I remember it back in the day.
 (Photo by Jack Szwergold; Taken November 24, 2018)
 -->

-I was 1978 or 1979 and I was 10 or 11 years old.
+It was 1978 or 1979 and I was 10 or 11 years old.
 A little bit vague on the exact year and age, but whatever the year was or my age was, I was definitely aware of the fact I was too old to ride my Big Wheel around the block.
 But I still did because I liked to do it.

 Yeah, I might have caught myself in the reflection of the windows of Speedway Drugs as I scooted around and realized I looked slightly ridiculous, but I didn’t care.
 I liked riding that Big Wheel.